Aminocd/slate/source/index.html.md

 --------- | -----------
-id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the public currency holding holds can be found
+id | The ID of the public currency holding owning-user-id | The ID of the user that the public currency holding belongs to owning-user-username | The username of the user that the public currency holding belongs to currency-id | The ID of the currency that the public currency holding holds currency-name | The name of the currency that the public currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the public currency holding holds can be found